-1.6.1 - All staff:
+All staff:

-- Governing bodies and proprietors will ensure that all staff members undergo safeguarding and child protection training (including online safety, which, amongst other things, includes an understanding of the expectations, applicable roles, and responsibilities in relation to filtering and monitoring) at induction. - Will receive appropriate safeguarding and child protection refresher training (including online safety incorporating staff responsibilities in relation to filtering and monitoring) at least annually (via formal training, email e-bulletins and staff meetings). - All staff must complete FGM awareness training and will understand their legal duty under the Mandatory Reporting Duty. - All staff must complete PREVENT awareness training.
-This is to ensure that they can comply with the legal expectations under the PREVENT duty. - Staff training includes clear reference to internal whistleblowing policy, the role of the Local Authority Designated Officer and guidance for escalating concerns.
+- Trustees, Local Governing bodies and proprietors will ensure that all staff members undergo safeguarding and child protection (including online safety) training at induction. - Will receive appropriate safeguarding and child protection (including online safety incorporating staff responsibilities in relation to filtering and monitoring) refresher training at least annually (via formal training, email e-bulletins and staff meetings). - All staff must complete FGM awareness training and will understand their legal duty under the Mandatory Reporting Duty.

+- All staff must complete PREVENT awareness training.
+This is to ensure that they are able to comply with the legal expectations under the PREVENT duty. - Staff training includes clear reference to internal whistleblowing policy and guidance for escalating concerns.